Frequently Asked Questions

 HOW LONG DOES THE SURVEY TO TAKE TO FILL OUT?

 IPR has a number of surveys important to researchers.
-Each survey may be completed in 20 minutes or less.
+Each survey may be completed in 15 minutes or less.
 You may complete as many surveys (or as few) as you would like, and log back in at a later time to complete the rest.
-If you want to answer them all at once, you should expect to spend at least one and a half to two hours per child due to the vast and diverse information we are trying to obtain. ****Important information!
-You must add all children both CASE and CONTROL at the initial start of the registry.
-You can be sure to do this by reporting your total number of children when asked in the initial series of questions.
-You can NOT add children later/after registering.
-Failure to do so will result in no additional family members being able to participate in IPR.
-PLEASE add all children whether they have PANS or not at the START of the registry process.
-Thank you!****
+If you want to answer them all at once, you should expect to spend at least 30 to 45 minutes due to the vast and diverse information we are trying to obtain.
+Please note, we do suggest that you take your time with the surveys for most accurate information.

 CAN I TAKE IPR FROM MY CELL PHONE?

 While we have done our absolute best to make the survey mobile friendly, phones are notorious for having issues with complex tables.
-While it can be done, we highly recommend using a desktop, ipad or laptop computer due to the complex and robust survey questions and tables included.
-We know for sure that the tables associated with pregnancy and treatment, if taken on mobile, the phone MUST be turned sideways in order to see the table correctly.
-We highly suggest at a minimum, that you take the pregnancy and treatment sections on desktop.
-If you must do it on mobile, please turn it sideways.
-And if you have technical difficulties, do not skip the questions, but reach out to us at email@example.com so we can help you work through them.
+While it can be done, we highly recommend using a desktop, ipad or laptop computer.
+If you have technical difficulties, do not skip the questions, but reach out to us at email@example.com so we can help you work through them.

 HOW WILL YOU COMMUNICATE RESEARCH FINDINGS AND OTHER INFORMATION WITH FAMILIES?